Ticketer

 Ticketer is the brand name for a range of electronic ticket machines provided by British company Corvia Ltd, primarily for usage on buses.
-The "innovative" cloud-based system, first marketed on a small scale in 2008, has since developed into a rival to the three major ticket issuing systems used by bus companies throughout Britain.
+The cloud-based system, first marketed on a small scale in 2008, has since developed into a rival to the three major ticket issuing systems used by bus companies throughout Britain.

 History and development

 Ticketer was developed in the mid-2000s by two former employees of Wayfarer Transit Systems, a major supplier of public transport fare collection systems.
 The company they set up dealt with small, independent bus operators, many of which used Wayfarer machines but wanted a simpler system which was easier to upgrade and configure in-house.
-In partnership with a mobile app developer, the company set up a prototype consisting of a thermal printer and a mobile computer running on the Android platform.
+In partnership with a mobile app developer, the company set up a prototype consisting of a thermal printer and a mobile computer running on the Windows CE operating system.
 Independent operator Courtney Buses trialled this system during 2007 and 2008; a modified version was then designed and offered for sale under the Ticketer brand.
 In 2009 the newly formed company Corvia Ltd bought the rights to the system and began to market it widely, particularly to independent bus operators.

 In September 2018, private equity firm Tenzing invested in Ticketer.
 In 2019, Ticketer acquired FARA, a transport ticketing company in the Nordics.
 In 2020, Ticketer won a Queen's Awards for Enterprise in the Innovation category.